stephenlynch-ops/DarkKnightReads/README.md

 - Web server for Python.

-### Summernote
+### Stripe

-- Editor for comments and text fields.
+- Payment processing software, this enables secure payments from the store.

 ## Testing